 Frequently Asked Questions

-We do not offer any discounts on our CELTA courses.
+Apart from the Early Bird discount, We do not offer any additional discounts on our CELTA courses.

-While we do not provide accommodation to CELTA trainees, we are happy to help you find accommodation near any of our centres.
+While we do not provide accommodation to CELTA trainees, we are happy to help you with information on how to find accommodation near any of our centres.

 Sure!
 You will meet some trainees on the course who have teaching experience – but it is not a requirement and our program will ensure you get the experience and assistance needed to become a competent teacher.
 The CELTA will provide you with the in-classroom foundational skills and experience you need.